sboptimal/serilog-sinks-mariadb/README.md

 ### LogRecordsCleanupFrequency

-`LogRecordsCleanupFrequency` TimeStamp controlls how often DELETE SQL command is called on expired rows (default is 12 minutes, only applicable if `LogRecordsExpiration` is set).
+`LogRecordsCleanupFrequency` TimeStamp controls how often DELETE SQL command is called on expired rows (default is 12 minutes, only applicable if `LogRecordsExpiration` is set).

 ## Table Definition